 One challenge is that many people try to hide one or more of the substances to which they are addicted.
 They may only try to treat the addiction that is more “serious” neglecting the one that they think is milder, like marijuana or alcohol.
 The truth is that addictive behavior is addictive behavior, and even if the stimulus for one addiction is removed, an untreated addiction will still be affecting the chance for recovery.

 Though there are many different treatment programs available and many different ways to solve this problem, most experts agree that inpatient care is one of the best options if it is possible.
 Inpatient care removes the person suffering from the addiction from the place where they are most vulnerable, and it provides them with both the physical and emotional care that might be necessary.

 So many addicts have talked about using milder methods or going at it alone, and the result is that they can quit for short periods of time.
 The addiction has only been fought back, however, and without the rigor that is imposed by an inpatient program, they often slide back into bad habits.

-Addiction recovery is something that is difficult, but even when you are dealing with multiple addictions, recovery is far from impossible.
-Consider your own life and what you need, and make sure that you take the steps to heal!
+Addiction recovery is something that ‘s hard, but even when you are dealing with multiple addictions, recovery is far from impossible.
+Consider your own life and what you need, and make sure that you take steps to heal!